CDCgov/MIRA-NF/README.md

 > To run this pipeline you will need to have these programs installed:

 1. Nextflow - If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
-2. singularity-ce or docker - Information on how to install singularity-ce can be found [here](https://docs.sylabs.io/guides/4.1/user-guide/quick_start.html#quick-installation-steps) and information to install dpcler can be found [here](https://www.docker.com/).
+2. singularity-ce or docker - Information on how to install singularity-ce can be found [here](https://docs.sylabs.io/guides/4.1/user-guide/quick_start.html#quick-installation-steps) and information to install docker can be found [here](https://www.docker.com/).
 3. git - INformation about git installation can be found [here](<https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>).

 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.
 If you would like to test the pipeline using our test data it can be downloaded from this link:

-- Tiny test data from ONT Ilnfluenza genome and SARS-CoV-2-spike - 40Mb [Download](https://centersfordiseasecontrol.sharefile.com/d-s839d7319e9b04e2baba07b4d328f02c2).
+- Tiny test data from ONT Influenza genome and SARS-CoV-2-spike - 40Mb [Download](https://centersfordiseasecontrol.sharefile.com/d-s839d7319e9b04e2baba07b4d328f02c2).
 - Full test data set - the data set from above + full genomes of Influenza and SARS-CoV-2 from Illumina MiSeqs 1 Gb [Download](<https://centersfordiseasecontrol.sharefile.com/d-s3c52c0b25c2243078f506d60bd787c62>).

 To run this pipeline: